 - Allow you to breathe and speak more easily

 Custom mouthguards offer a superior fit and ultimate protection against sports-related dental injuries.
-Our mouthguards are made from premium materials, which gives you to a long-lasting, comfortable solution for your protection needs.
+Our dentist in Charlotte, NC creates mouthguards made from premium materials, which gives you to a long-lasting, comfortable solution for your protection needs.

 A well-fitted mouthguard means that you won’t have to adjust during the game and can focus on the task at hand.
 This also means that the mouthguard separates the lower and upper jaw.
 When this happens, the shock is equally distributed throughout the mouthguard, therefore reducing the risk of injury to the teeth, jaw, and neck.